LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 <details>
 <summary> Expl1.3: </summary>

-Set up processes to know and follow the evolution of applicable regulations (very specific in some sectors), as well as to document the approaches and choices made to comply with each data science project.
+Set up processes to know and follow the evolution of applicable regulations (which may be very specific in some sectors), as well as to document the approaches and choices made to comply with each data science project.
 Example(s) of interest: [Welfare surveillance system violates human rights, Dutch court rules](https://www.theguardian.com/technology/2020/feb/05/welfare-surveillance-system-violates-human-rights-dutch-court-rules).

 </details>

-Q1.4: **Applicable legislation and contractual requirements - Auditing and certification** Has the organization's compliance with personal and confidential data requirements been audited and is it recognized by a certification, third party body or equivalent?
+Q1.4: **Applicable legislation and contractual requirements - Auditing and certification** Has the organization's compliance with personal and confidential data requirements been audited and is it acknowledged by a certification, third party body or equivalent?

 R1.4:
 _(Type: single response)_